 Signs and Symptoms of Blood Clots

 Deep vein thrombosis (DVT) occurs when a blood clot forms in one of the deep veins of your body, usually in your legs, but sometimes in your arm.
-The signs and symptoms of a DVT include:
+The signs and symptoms of a DVT may include but are not limited to:

 These symptoms of a blood clot may feel similar to a pulled muscle or a charley horse, but may differ in that the leg (or arm) may be swollen, slightly discolored, and warm.